kenpeacez/Pharmacy-Management-System/README.md

 Developed using VB.NET in Visual Studio 2022
 Optimized for use in Malaysia Country
+This project is still under active development as of May 2024.

 Main Features
 - Ability to save patients basic information such as Name, Identification (IC No)